hyurl/sfn/docs/v06x/en-US/security.md

 ## CORS Control

-Allowing requests from untrusted origins will make some troubles, although modern browsers more intend to block response from cross origin requests, but on the server side, the operation will be performed as usual, even the remote client will never notice.
+Allowing requests from untrusted origins will cause some troubles, although modern browsers more intend to block response from cross origin requests, but on the server side, the operation will be performed as usual, even the remote client will never notice.

-However in the **SFN** framework, CORS check id very severe, if not pass, then the target function will never be called.
+However in the **SFN** framework, CORS check is very severe, if not pass, then the target function will never be called.
 Whist the framework give you full control of CORS, and it is, as usual, very easy to be configured, you just need to turn on it in the controller.